 What is an Object-Oriented Database?

 Not all applications use object-oriented databases because these specialize in dealing with complex data structures.
-And most of the applications prefer to make simple and straightforward databases such as relational databases.
+And most applications prefer to make simple and straightforward databases such as relational databases.

 Object-Oriented Database Architecture